-German GP Memorable Moments: Part 1
+German Grand Prix Best Moments: Part 1

 The Green Hell

 This is the name Sir Jackie Stewart gave to the old Nurburgring.
-Although Formula 1 stopped racing on the 14.8 mile Nordschleife more than 35 years ago after the accident in which Niki Lauda lost his life, the circuit near the Eifel mountains still holds a special place in the hearts of the fans.
+Although Formula 1 stopped racing on the 14.8 mile Nordschleife more than 35 years ago after the accident in which Niki Lauda almost lost his life, the circuit near the Eifel mountains still holds a special place in the hearts of the fans.
 Since its inception it is considered as one of the most fearsome tracks in the whole world along with Spa-Francorchamps in Belgium.

 We return to the Nurburgring after two years due to the alternating pact between this track and Hockenheim for hosting the German Grand Prix since 2007.
 The track on which the drivers will race on Sunday can be said to be a shadow of the old Nurburgring but still with its fast corners and undulations it provides an interesting, albeit less fearful challenge nonetheless.